-The St Ives Gold Mine was sold by WMC to Gold Fields Ltd (Gold Fields) in December 2001 after 5.6Moz5 of gold had been produced.
-With an expanded exploration budget requisite with being one of the world's major gold companies, Gold Fields has gone on to mine over 9.6Moz5 of gold itself and has found what is shaping to be the most significant discovery in the camp's history, the Invincible deposit (see Figure 3), suggesting that the biggest deposits are not always found first in the discovery cycle.
-The Company holds all mineral rights over the FBA, except gold in specific "Excluded Areas" (shown as red polygons on Figure 2).
+The St Ives Gold Mine was sold by WMC to Gold Fields Ltd (Gold Fields) in December 2001 after 5.6Moz1 of gold had been produced.
+With an expanded exploration budget requisite with being one of the world's major gold companies, Gold Fields has gone on to mine over 10Moz^1 of gold itself and has found what is shaping to be the most significant discovery in the camp's history, the Invincible deposit (see Figure 3), suggesting that the biggest deposits are not always found first in the discovery cycle.
+The Company holds all mineral rights over the FBA, except gold in specific "Excluded Areas"2 (shown as red polygons on Figure 2).

 The Company highlights that all gold prospects being tested and evaluated are 100% owned by Lunnon Metals.
 The FBA project is located on granted mining tenements with significant existing infrastructure in place.
-Nearby gold plants include the Lefroy and Higginsville Plants, with the Lefroy plant, a few kilometres to the north, notably owned and operated by the Company's major shareholder, Gold Fields.
-The Lady Herial gold prospect is hosted in the Defiance Dolerite, a known favourable host for gold in the immediate vicinity of FBA at the Victory-Defiance gold complex a few kilometres to the north.
-High-grade quartz veins were mined in the 1920s at Lady Herial by prospectors (see ASX announcement dated 22 April 2024) with gold ore won from these workings treated at either the nearby historical State Battery or the privately owned Ives Reward battery, the relic sites of which are both located on what are now Lunnon Metals' leases.
+Nearby gold plants include the Lefroy, Lakewood (ASX:BC8) and Higginsville Plants (ASX:WGX), with the Lefroy plant, a few kilometres to the north, notably owned and operated by the Company's major shareholder, Gold Fields.